Philippine Passport Requirements and Online Appointment

 Site Location– Choose where you want to apply for a passport.
 Just choose the most convenient site.

 Date And Time– Pick the day and time you want to go to the DFA.
-A calendar is shown with the red and green color.
-Green color are the available dates, while the dates in red are either full or not yet available.
+A calendar is shown with the red and green colors.
+Green colors are the available dates, while the dates in red are either full or not yet available.

 Remember that sometimes even if you did not see any available appointments does not mean that they have been completely taken up.
 Try to click REFRESH as online appointments become available from time to time.